 But let’s be real.
-There are times when grocery shopping can be a real chore.
+There are times when grocery shopping can be such a chore.
 And lately, I’ve found myself suffering from “dinnertime cooking fatigue” where I literally have no idea what to make.
-I find myself trapped in “food ruts” where I just keep eating the same things day after day.
+I find myself trapped in food ruts where I just keep eating the same things day after day.
 Can you relate?
 Well, I can tell you we are not alone!
 This affects SO many people who I’ve worked with, in fact, I hear about this every week.

 Trying to break away from routine food habits can be a real challenge when it comes to eating healthier.
 And it’s almost always due to a lack of time for healthier food preparation or just not knowing what to make!
 This can lead to turning to that same ‘ol box of mac and cheese, hot dogs, frozen dinners, sandwiches with deli meat, canned soup, cereal, or whatever we can find in the fridge, right?

 Most of the people I talk to whether in groups for a presentation or individually when I’m coaching, struggle with the amount of time they have to devote to cooking in their lives.
 What they eat is oftentimes looked at as an afterthought, something they fit in only after more important responsibilities are met at work or at home.

 Consider these statements: I’ll grab something when I can.
 Can you pick something up on your way home?
 I’ll just eat something later.
 Do you want to grab a bite after work?
 We can grab something on the way.

 Do these statements sound like eating healthy food is prioritized?
 Sometimes, just finding the time to eat can be a challenge.
 And when this happens, we often “grab” any kind of food when we’re hungry and it’s often unhealthy.
 And by doing so regularly, we can set ourselves up for frustration over our weight, the inability to sleep, feelings of anxiety, bad moods, and a cycle that can trap us.